codesnippetspro/code-snippets/readme.txt

 4. Visit the **Add New Snippet** menu page *(Snippets > Add New)* to add or edit Snippets.
 5. Activate your snippets through the Manage Snippets page *(Snippets > Manage Snippets)*

+'Network Activating' Code Snippets through the Network Dashboard will enable a special interface for running snippets across the entire network.

 == Frequently Asked Questions ==

+Further documentation available on the [plugin website](http://cs.bungeshea.com/docs/).

 = Do I need to include the &lt;?php, &lt;?, ?&gt; tags in my snippet? = No, just copy all the content inside those tags.